awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

    For tasks that use the EC2 launch type, these permissions are usually granted by the Amazon ECS Container Instance IAM role\.
 For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.
 **Note**
 Only roles that have the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
-For more information about creating an IAM role for your tasks, see [Creating an IAM role and policy for your tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.
+For instructions on how to create an IAM role for your tasks, see [Creating an IAM role and policy for your tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

 1. \(Optional\) For **Network Mode**, choose the Docker network mode to use for the containers in your task\.
-The available network modes correspond to those described in [Network settings](https://docs.docker.com/engine/reference/run/#/network-settings) in the Docker run reference\.
+The available network modes correspond to those that are described in [Network settings](https://docs.docker.com/engine/reference/run/#/network-settings) in the Docker run reference\.
 If you select **Enable App Mesh integration** in a following step, then you must select `awsvpc`\.

    The default Docker network mode is `bridge`\.
-If the network mode is set to `none`, you can't specify port mappings in your container definitions, and the task's containers don't have external connectivity\.
-If the network mode is `awsvpc`, the task is allocated an elastic network interface\.
+If the network mode is set to `none`, you can't specify port mappings in your container definitions\.
+Moreover, the task's containers don't have external connectivity\.
+If the network mode is `awsvpc`, the task is provided with an elastic network interface\.
 The `host` and `awsvpc` network modes offer the highest networking performance for containers\.
-This is because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
+This is because they use the Amazon EC2 network stack, instead of the virtualized network stack that's provided by the `bridge` mode\.
 However, exposed container ports are mapped directly to the corresponding host port\.
-Therefore, you cannot take advantage of dynamic host port mappings or run multiple instantiations of the same task on a single container instance if port mappings are used\.
+Therefore, if port mappings are used, you can't use dynamic host port mappings or run multiple instantiations of the same task on a single container instance\.

 1. \(Optional\) For **Task execution role**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.

-   For tasks that use the EC2 launch type, these permissions are usually granted by the Amazon ECS Container Instance IAM role, which is specified earlier as the **Task Role**\.
-There is no need to specify a task execution role\.
+   For tasks that use the EC2 launch type, these permissions are usually granted by the Amazon ECS Container Instance IAM role\.
+This role is specified earlier as the **Task Role**\.
+There's no need to specify a task execution role\.
 For more information, see[Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 1. \(Optional\) For **Task size**, choose a value for **Task memory \(GB\)** and **Task CPU \(vCPU\)**\.
-Supported `Task CPU (vCPU)` values are between 128 CPU units \(0\.125 vCPUs\) and 10240 CPU units \(10 vCPUs\)\.
+The `Task CPU (vCPU)` values that are supported are between 128 CPU units \(0\.125 vCPUs\) and 10240 CPU units \(10 vCPUs\)\.
 **Note**
 Task\-level CPU and memory parameters are ignored for Windows containers\.
 We recommend specifying container\-level resources for Windows containers\.